 Coroner's Statistical Reports

 We publish a statistical report each year.
-The purpose is multifold: the statistics benefit the community and help shed light on situation and communities which may be in need of resources.
+The purpose is multifold: the statistics benefit the community and help shed light on situations and communities which may be in need of resources.
 For example, overdose prevention agencies might use our statistics to understand the scope and the geographic distribution of deaths resulting from overdose.

 The report is also our 'receipt' to the taxpayers: it outlines the number of deaths we've responded to, the number of autopsies we've performed, and in general, how we're utilizing our resources.